Dandanlin0702/CPU_Scheduling/README.md

 ```
   1. Q or q
      Exit

   2. A <priority_level>
      Create a new process with priority of priorityLevel
-     Ex: A 5 - Create a new process with priorityLevel of 5
+     Example: A 5 - Create a new process with priorityLevel of 5

   3. D <hard_disk_number>
      Release a certain hard disk
-     Ex: D 2 - Release hard disk 2
+     Example: D 2 - Release hard disk 2

   4. S r
      Show process is currently using CPU and processes are waiting for ready-queue

   5. S i
      Show process is currently using Hard Disk and processes are waiting to use Hard Disk

   6. S m
      Show memory state

   7. t
      Terminate process that currently uses the CPU

   8. d <hard_disk_number> <file_name>
      Request a hard disk & read/write file
-     Ex: d 2 testing - Current executing process is requesting access to hard disk 2 and wants to read/write testing file
+     Example: d 2 testing - Current executing process is requesting access to hard disk 2 and wants to read/write testing file

   9. m <memory_address>
      Request a memory operation
-     Ex: m 16 - Current executing process requesting access to memoryaddress 16
+     Example: m 16 - Current executing process requesting access to memoryaddress 16
 ```

 # !Important